martavp/pv-textbook/README.md

 # Fundamentals of Solar Cells and Photovoltaic Systems Engineering

-This repository includes relevant code associated with the book "Fundamentals of Solar Cells and Photovoltaic Systems Engineering".
+This repository includes relevant code associated with the book "Fundamentals of Solar Cells and Photovoltaic Systems Engineering" (to be published in 2024).

 Cloning this repository